huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Move your body.
 [Tame your mind.](https://www.youtube.com/watch?v=UlAPNQN2-Fw) Meditate, journal, go for a walk or [do micro-exercises](https://darebee.com/) throughout the day.

 Take more breaks, but not too long.
 Learn to rest, but not quit.
-Learn to rest before you are tired.
+[It's always too early to quit.](https://www.brainyquote.com/quotes/norman_vincent_peale_100962) Learn to rest before you are tired.
 Rest is a critical part of your high performance routine.
 It's not a special treat.
 It's an absolute necessity.

+Rest in the end, not in the middle.
+[It ain't over until it's over.](https://youtu.be/TmENMZFUU_0) Be like a postage stamp.
+Stick to it until you get there.

 Do yoga, stretching, foam roller massage, and a lot of heat-cold contrast therapy as often as you can.
 They reduce your muscle tension, anxiety, or stress, both mentally and physically, and could help you to relax for better productivity and creativity.